HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 Inclusion through the `@make_and_include_perturbation_model` creates the model automatically; after direct inclusion through a julia file, you can create a model with `m = PerturbationModel(Main.my_model)`.

 ## Solving Perturbations
-Assuming the above model was created and loaded in one way or another as `model_rbc`
+Assuming the above model was created and loaded in one way or another as `m`

 ```julia
 p_d = (α=0.5, β=0.95)  # Differentiated parameters